Raise your hand if you’re a blogger with the chops to design and code beautiful pages from scratch…

 With those criteria explained, let’s get into some of the best free and premium page builder plugins…

-1. Thrive Content Builder – Versatile + landing page templates
+1. Thrive Architect – Versatile + landing page templates

-Thrive Content Builder is a powerful front-end builder that offers true “what you see is what you get” functionality.
+Thrive Architect is a powerful front-end builder that offers true “what you see is what you get” functionality.
 You’re not dragging around abstract “elements”.
 Instead, you build your pages exactly how your readers will see them.

 The plugin works with any theme and lets you build beautiful posts and pages using an intelligent list of elements.